stijnme/dotfiles/README.md

 After clonin the files in the `.config/nvim` folder, start `nvim` and execute following commands:

 ```
-:PackerSync
+:Lazy
 ```

-To install the nvim packages with Packer.
+Install the packages listed in the `Lazy` configuration.

 Next is launching Mason to install the necessary LSP, linter and formatting packages:

 ```